Make-School-Courses/BEW-2.2-Docker-DevOps-Deployments/README.md

 To pass this course you must meet the following requirements:

-- Complete all required tutorials
+- Complete all required tutorials and in-class assignments listed on Gradescope
 - Pass the final project according to the rubric
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences